 The officer pursued for about a minute when the Farmington police supervisor called off the chase because it was not clear what role the vehicle may have played in a possible shooting, Tracy said.

 Because car chases can pose a threat to other drivers, it is department policy for officers to receive authorization based on whether suspects inside the vehicle committed a serious crime that justifies a high-speed chase, Tracy said.

 San Juan County Sheriff's Office Sgt.
 Kyle Lincoln spotted the vehicle near Murray Drive and N.M.
 371 and continued the chase.
-He followed the vehicle to the Dunes Vehicle Recreation Area about 1.5 miles south of Farmington where it disappeared from sight for about 15 minutes.
+He followed the vehicle to the Dunes Vehicle Recreation Area about 1.

 The Jeep was found locked and empty in the recreation area.

 Farmington police's K-9 Unit and the San Juan County Sheriff's Office helicopter were called to troll a large swath of land surrounding the vehicle until about 2:30 a.m.
 Monday.